upmaru/tama-go/API_REFERENCE.md

     - `Parameters` (map[string]any): Model parameters (optional)

 **Returns:**
-- `*Model`: Created model object with ID, Identifier, Path, Parameters, and server-managed CurrentState
+- `*Model`: Created model object with ID, Identifier, Path, Parameters, and server-managed ProvisionState
 - `error`: Error if request fails

-**Note:** The `CurrentState` field is managed server-side and cannot be set during creation.
+**Note:** The `ProvisionState` field is managed server-side and cannot be set during creation.

 **Example:**
 ```go